aimeertaylor/Pv3Rs/README.md

 Two other important features:

-- `plot_data()` visualises genetic data for molecular correction, regardless of the analytical method (e.g., *P. falciparum* data intended for analysis using a WHO match-counting algorithm).
+- `plot_data()` visualises genetic data for molecular correction, regardless of the analytical method (e.g., *Plasmodium falciparum* data intended for analysis using a WHO match-counting algorithm).

 - `plot_simplex()` can be used to visualise per-recurrence probabilities of relapse, recrudescence, and reinfection, or any other